-- Surface of the floors above the joists and the surface of the balcony floor (if applicable) NOT including the loft/roof space. - Ceiling of the flat up to but excluding the joists, beams, and loft/roof space. - All internal walls dividing it from another property and the surfaces of the walls (including the plaster). - Leaseholders of Lewes District Council own the windows according to the lease.
+- Surface of the floors above the joists and the surface of the balcony floor (if applicable) - NOT including the loft/roof space. - Ceiling of the flat up to but excluding the joists, beams, and loft/roof space. - All internal walls dividing it from another property and the surfaces of the walls (including the plaster). - Leaseholders of Lewes District Council own the windows according to the lease however, the Council is responsible for maintaining the window structure.
 For EBC Leaseholders, only the glass and sealed units in the windows are included. - Doors leading directly to the property, internal doors in the property and door frames.
 This excludes any communal doors. - All service media that serve the property exclusively.
 For example, wiring, plumbing, gas pipes etc. - Any garden, store or garage that may be included. - The majority of Leases stipulate not to use hard flooring in living rooms/bedrooms, please check your lease or contact us.